cesbit/libcleri/README.md

 *Public members*
 - `uint32_t gid`: Global Identifier for the element.
 This GID is not required and as a rule it should be set to 0 if not used.
 You can use the GID for identifiying an element in a parse result.
-When exporting a Pyleri grammar, each named element will have set the GID be default. (readonly)
+When exporting a Pyleri grammar, each *named* element automatically gets a unique GID assigned. (readonly)
 - `cleri_tp tp`: Type for the cleri object. (readonly)
     - `CLERI_TP_SEQUENCE`
     - `CLERI_TP_OPTIONAL`